cran/shinyalert/README.md

 When there is an input field in the modal (`type="input"`), the value of the modal is the value the user entered.
-When there is no input field in the modal, the value of the modal is `TRUE` if the user clicked the "OK" button, and `FALSE` if the user clicked the "Cancel" button.
+When there is no input field in the modal, the value of the modal is `TRUE` if the user clicked the “OK” button, and `FALSE` if the user clicked the “Cancel” button.

-When the user exits the modal using the Escape key or by clicking outside of the modal, the return value is `FALSE` (as if the "Cancel" button was clicked).
+When the user exits the modal using the Escape key or by clicking outside of the modal, the return value is `FALSE` (as if the “Cancel” button was clicked).
 If the `timer` parameter is used and the modal closes automatically as a result of the timer, no value is returned from the modal.

-The return value of the modal can be accessed via `input$shinyalert` in the Shiny server's code, as if it were a regular Shiny input.
+The return value of the modal can be accessed via `input$shinyalert` (or using a different input ID if you specify the `inputId` parameter) in the Shiny server’s code, as if it were a regular Shiny input.
 The return value can also be accessed using the *[modal callbacks](#callbacks)*.

 <h2 id="callbacks">